GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

  - the coupling solver that will bind the two single-physics solvers above, an object of type ``SinglePhasePoromechanics`` called here ``PoroelasticitySolver`` (more information at :ref:`PoroelasticSolver`).

-Note that the ``name`` attribute of these solvers is chosen by the user and is not imposed by GEOSX.
+Note that the ``name`` attribute of these solvers is chosen by the user and is not imposed by GEOS.

 The two single-physics solvers are parameterized as explained in their respective documentation.